React Native Review: To Use or Not To Use

 - some useful features like “Live reload”

 Sooner or later you will have to write your own Native components, and here you need at least a basic understanding of Java (Android) and Objective-C (iOS).
-The good news is if you learn it once — you’ll be able to write applications which work everywhere.
+The good news is if you learn it once — you’ll be able to write applications that work everywhere.